mogulrajah/Netflix/README.md

 whether he/she watches recommended movies by netflix
 whether the person likes to watch series or single movies the genre of movie he or she likes
-Exploratory Data Analysis was perforemd on the Netflix dataset.
+Exploratory Data Analysis was performed on the Netflix dataset.